 The Zrenjanin Free Zone is one of 14 free zones in Serbia.
 Companies can cut their costs by up to 40 per cent by opting to do business in free zones.

 What is your secret when it comes to attracting investors?

-– We try to create a good business environment for investors and our industrial zones have complete infrastructure.
+– We try to create a good business environment for investors and our industrial zones have the complete infrastructure.
 Investors can also use offices in our Business Incubator.
-They are given both administrative and technical assistance with the issuing of permits and we provide financial incentives (30% reduced price of land if they make a one-off payment and exemptions from paying contributions for production activities).
+They are given both administrative and technical assistance with the issuing of permits and we provide financial incentives (30% reduced the price of land if they make a one-off payment and exemptions from paying contributions for production activities).
 We have also extended the area of the Zrenjanin Free Zone.